 SABR members, get this e-book for FREE!

 - E-book: Click here to download the e-book version of When Pops Led the Family: The 1979 Pittsburgh Pirates for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on When Pops Led the Family: The 1979 Pittsburgh Pirates paperback edition for $10.00 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on When Pops Led the Family: The 1979 Pittsburgh Pirates paperback edition from the SABR Store ($15.99 includes shipping/tax).